VISITING THE MUSEUM

 Literary history comes to life during a visit to the Emily Dickinson Museum.
 During your visit, delve into Dickinson’s life and verse through guided discussion with an experienced guide.
 Encounter first-hand the home where Dickinson penned her startling poetry, and furnish your imagination with the 1,000 Dickinson objects on display.

 College students will enjoy any of the tours available to adult groups.
 We can tailor the experience to focus on topics most relevant to your curriculum.
-The Evergreens is closed for restoration work in Fall 2022.
+The Evergreens is closed for restoration work in Spring 2023.

 “This Was a Poet”